West Virginia Building

-The West Virginia Building is the tallest in Huntington, West Virginia.
+The West Virginia Building is the tallest building in Huntington, West Virginia and the 10th tallest building in West Virginia.

 History

 In 1924, the Union Bank and Trust Company commissioned the architectural firm Meanor & Handloser to design a Renaissance Revival-style office building at the corner of 9th Street and 4th Avenue.
 The fifteen-story structure featured an ashlar stone façade on the bottom and top floors, with brick in between.
 Initially, this building served as the new home for the Union Bank and Trust Company, replacing their previous frame structure on the same corner.

 Despite extensive promotion during its construction, the Union Bank and Trust Company closed following the 1929 stock market crash.
 In 1943, a local businessman purchased the building and renamed it the West Virginia Building, the state's tallest commercial building.

 Walgreens Era

 In 1937, the building's first floor was remodeled to house a Walgreens Drug Store.
 One of its employees, Virginia Ruth Egnor, later became the 1950s television star Dagmar.
 The Walgreens store closed in 1961 when the company declined to renew its lease.
 Thrift Drug Company briefly occupied the space afterward.